Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology: Numerical validation using matrix product states

 Applying a two-site gate $\exp(-ih_{j\,j+1}\delta t)$ increases the entanglement across the corresponding bond, which would lead to a growth in the required bond dimension.
 To keep the computation feasible, a truncation step is performed via singular value decomposition (SVD) across a bond, keeping only the $\chi$ largest singular values.
 This step controllably projects the state back into the manifold of states with a manageable bond dimension based on the desired accuracy.

 After a quantum quench (sudden change in Hamiltonian parameters), entanglement typically grows linearly in time before it saturates.
 To maintain accuracy, the bond dimension must grow exponentially with time, which limits the maximum size of the simulated system.
-For an adiabatic evolution, the entanglement growth is much slower, allowing us to simulate larger systems.
+For an quasi-adiabatic evolution, the entanglement growth is much slower, allowing us to simulate larger systems.

 Our simulations were implemented using the ITensor library \cite{fishman2021} with a TEBD time-step of $\delta t=0.1 J^{-1}$ ($J=1$ as the unit of energy, $\hbar = 1$).
-Reflecting the difference in entanglement growth, we used a chain of $N=40$ spins for the adiabatic protocols and a smaller chain of $N=20$ for the sudden quench protocol.
+Reflecting the difference in entanglement growth, we used a chain of $N=40$ spins for the quasi-adiabatic protocols and a smaller chain of $N=20$ for the sudden turn-on protocol.